apigee-127/swagger-tools/docs/QuickStart.md

 At this point you should get a `404` because there are no route handlers configured.
-If you view the [Swagger Router (How To Use)][swagger-router-how-to-use], you'll see we can just use the `x-swagger-router-controller` property on either `#/paths/weather` or the `#/paths/weather/get`.
-For our example, we will set the `#/paths/weather/get/parameters/1/x-swagger-router-controller` to `Weather`.
+If you view the [Swagger Router (How To Use)][swagger-router-how-to-use], you'll see we can just use the `x-swagger-router-controller` property on either `#/paths/~1weather` or the `#/paths/~1weather/get`.
+For our example, we will set the `#/paths/~1weather/get/parameters/1/x-swagger-router-controller` property to `Weather`.
 Once you do this, the middleware will have a controller wired up to handle `GET` requests for the `/api/weather` path.
 To enable it, we need to restart our server and run Node.js in the `development` environment.  _(The reason for this is in our code above we have the `useStubs` option for `swaggerRouter` enabled conditionally based on the Node.js environment.)_  To do this, restart your server using something like: `NODE_ENV=development node .`.
 With mock mode enabled, if you perform the same `GET` on `http://localhost:3000/api/weather`, you should see a mock response that conforms to the `Weather` model defined in `#/definitions/Weather`.
 Here is an example:

 ```json